“Spiritual Choreographer” -Dance Magazine

 “A rare modern dance choreographer…”-NY Times

-Nai-Ni Chen comes from a rich dance tradition.
-She was a renowned traditional dancer who studied with some of the most respected Peking Opera and traditional dance masters in Taiwan.
-She served on several ambassadorial culture missions to 19 countries around the world.
-An early member of the Cloud Gate Dance Theater, she graduated from the Chinese Cultural University and came to America to seek her own voice in the world of contemporary dance.
-Since then, Ms. Chen has created a diverse repertory with dances some from hundreds of years ago to highly abstract, modern works.
-She has received multiple Choreographer Fellowship from the National Endowment for the Arts and the NJ State Council on the Arts.
+Nai-Ni Chen has received multiple Choreographer Fellowship from the National Endowment for the Arts and the NJ State Council on the Arts.
 Her work has been commissioned by the Joyce Theater Foundation, the Lincoln Center Institute, the New Jersey Performing Arts Center, Towson University, Dancing in the Streets, Ballet Met, and the Cleveland Dancing Wheels.
 She has taught master classes at colleges and universities throughout the United States and Russia, Poland, Taiwan, Mongolia and China.
-She is currently in residence in New Jersey City University creating new dance program for the university as well as starting a new collaboration with the A Harry Moore Laboratory School for children with multiple disabilities.
+Nai-Ni Che is currently in residence in New Jersey City University creating new dance program for the university as well as starting a new collaboration with the A Harry Moore Laboratory School for children with multiple disabilities.

-Besides creating dances for her own Company, she has choreographed the opera Turandot for both the symphony and opera companies.
-As a guest choreographer, she created works for Dancing Wheels Company of Cleveland, and Ballet Met, both in Ohio.
 In New York, she has taught at Mary Anthony Dance Studio, Peridance and NYU, where she received her MA in Dance and Dance Education.
 She has been a principal affiliate artist of the New Jersey Performing Arts Center since its inception.
-On television, Ms. Chen is an often-featured artist on PBS/NJN’s State of the Arts.
+She is currently Artist in Residence at New Jersey City University.
+On television, Ms. Chen is an often-featured artist on PBS/NJN’s State of the Arts as well as serving as a dance competition judge for Sinovision USA, a Chinese language TV channel in the community.
 For her contribution to the Chinese American culture, she has received awards from New Jersey International Institute, the Organization of Chinese Americans, and Chinese American Chamber of Commerce.
+She has also served on Dance related panels for the National Endowment for the Arts.

 | Nai-Ni Chen Salon Interview